kevin-insight/byoc/editions/index.md

 slug: product
 ---

-# BuildYourOwnCurriculum Editions

-A chart comparing BYOC and BYOC+ to highlight the differences between the two.
+# Breakdown the Benefits of BYOC

+Compare your options and select the version of BYOC software that best fits the needs and budget of your district.

+(Comparison chart)